iluvjava/Maths/Notebook 2.0/AMATH 583/GPU CUDA Programming.md

 ---
 ### **Intro**

+Here, assuming that we know what GPU is and the high level process of launching a kernel.
+We will start writing the CUDA kernel.

 **Kernel**: it refers to the same computations completed by threads in GPU.
 This is usually a function compiled for the CUDA device.

 **Block**: It's a way of collecting threads.
 A block of threads are indexed by 3D indicies, and the shape of the block is declared for the kernel in advance of launching the kernel.